 ALTERNATIVE INCOME

-When the Central Suriname Nature Reserve (CSNR) was established, the nearby Kwinti communities were not sufficiently consulted.
-Without fair benefits or rights, some have resorted to unsustainable practices, negatively impacting both their environment and their livelihoods.
+Since the CSNR was established, the Kwinti community has not actively been involved in the management of the reserve and benefitted sufficiently from the ecotourism activities exploited in the reserve.
 Ecotourism offers a promising alternative.
 Currently, tourism in the region is largely dominated by external parties.
 Local involvement is limited and often reserved for men, exacerbating gender inequality and excluding women from economic opportunities.

 From the outset, this initiative has been driven by the community itself, fostering a strong sense of ownership and responsibility among the Kwinti.
 With long-term support from WPS, the focus is on strengthening local governance, monitoring, and expanding opportunities within their ecotourism program.